-- 1. The financial statements and notes as set out on pages 9 to 31, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and: - (a) comply with Australian Accounting Standards; and - (b) give a true and fair view of the financial position as at 30 June 2020 and of the performance for the year ended on that date of the Company. - 2.
+- 1. The financial statements and notes as set out on pages 9 to 28, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and: - a. comply with Australian Accounting Standards; and - b. give a true an fair view of the financial position as at 30 June 2021 and of the performance for the year ended on that date of the Company. - 2.
 In the directors' opinion, there are reasonable grounds to believe that the Company is able to pay all of its debts, as and when they become due and payable.

-This declaration is made in accordance with a resolution of the Board of Directors.
+Signed in accordance with a resolution of the Board of Directors.